What Does a Heart Murmur Mean for Your Dog or Cat?

 A heart murmur is an abnormal sound that a veterinarian hears when listening to the pet’s heart through a stethoscope during a physical exam.
-Normally, your pet’s veterinarian hears two distinct normal heart sounds when we listen to the heart: lub-dub…lub-dub…lub-dub.
-When we hear an additional “whooshing” sound in between normal heart sounds, this is a heart murmur.
+Normally, your pet’s veterinarian hears two distinct normal heart sounds when they listen to the heart: lub-dub…lub-dub…lub-dub.
+When your vet hears an additional “whooshing” sound in between normal heart sounds, this is known as a heart murmur.

-If your pet’s veterinarian hears a heart murmur, it’s not time for panic mode but it is time to gather some more information.
-Some heart murmurs can be benign and may resolve on their own, especially in puppies and kittens.
-The only way to know for certain is to work with your veterinarian or veterinary medical cardiologist to determine the cause of the murmur and severity of the heart disease.
-Additional diagnostic tests such as cardiac radiographs (x-rays), an electrocardiography (ECG) or an echocardiography (cardiac ultrasound) may be needed.
+If your pet is diagnosed with a heart murmur, there is no reason to panic.
+Some heart murmurs are benign or harmless and may go away on their own, particularly in puppies and kittens.
+The only way to know the extent of your pet’s condition is to work with your veterinarian and/or a veterinary cardiologist (a specialist) to determine the cause of the murmur and the severity of the heart disease.
+Additional diagnostic testing may be required.

-Anything that alters the blood flow through the heart can cause a murmur to be heard.
+Anything that changes the blood flow through the heart can cause a murmur to be heard.
 Some of the common causes of heart murmurs in dogs and cats include: